 Login to PDM Web/App by account users

 When a user logs in, their login details are transmitted in encrypted format to the web server hosting the client's database.
-If the login credentials match a known user account a unique session key is generated and returned to web browser.
+If the login credentials match a known user account a unique session key is generated and returned to the web browser.
 Future requests for data access made by the user to the web server are authenticated by the unique session key.

 The user can log out of PDM Web or PDM App using the button provided for this purpose.
 The session key is cleared upon log out.